coolmagnet/INTEL-NVIDIA-BIOS/README.md

 # INTEL-NVIDIA-BIOS with LINUX

-Some old Motherboard with AMIBIOS running LINUX would sometimes unknowingly freeze within the Desktop (e.g. XFCE).
+Some old Motherboard with AMIBIOS running LINUX would sometimes freeze within the Desktop (e.g. XFCE).
 The following LINUX parameters would benefit the INTEL-NVIDIA-BIOS systems.

 ADD TO KERNEL BOOT:<br>
 acpi_osi=! acpi_osi='Windows 2009'